 Soap operas are hugely popular in Turkey.
 But former soap actor Şemsa Deniz Tolunay reckons she has landed an even better role as host of the first live Christian women’s show available on Turkey’s national TV satellite platform.

 Homemade is a daily weekday show on SAT-7 TÜRK.
 In her ten-year acting career, 33-year-old Tolunay has appeared in long-running soaps, historic drama series and comedy roles.
-But she admits how much more at ease she is in this new role.
+But she admits how much more at ease she is in her new role.

 “Soap operas are very popular here, but I wasn’t very comfortable,” Tolunay says.
 In TV dramas, “it’s about money and about popularity”.

 Over the last three years, going to church more often has ignited a faith that remained dormant for her since she was a child.
-And as she “got closer to the Lord,” she says, “I felt this isn’t what I want for my life.
+And as she “got closer to the Lord,” she says, “I felt this career isn’t what I want for my life.
 I wanted to do something else where I could feel closer to God and more comfortable.
-It’s not about money or fame!
+It’s not about money or fame!”

 Moving away from acting “was really hard”, she confides,